 A Good Process Provides Light at the End of the Tunnel

-Wise decision making shouldn’t be a challenge.
+Wise decision-making shouldn’t be a challenge.
 It begins with knowing what you need, being honest about your needs, and not compromising.
-Then, with this information in hand, refine your process.
+And, with this information in hand, refine your process.
 The right program management team will make your life less complicated, not harder.
-A little work upfront can lead to years of successful partnership, and hopefully, a dose of FUN in the process!
+A little work upfront can lead to years of a successful partnership, and hopefully, a dose of FUN in the process!